robocorp/template-extended/README.md

 - `devdata`: A place for all data/material related to development, e.g., test data.
 Do not put any sensitive data here!
 - `keywords`: Robot Framework keyword files.
 - `libraries`: Python library code.
-- `variables`: Define your robot variables in a centralized place.
+- `resources`: Define your resources in a centralized place.
+For example the robot variables can be defined in here.
 Do not put any sensitive data here!
 - `conda.yaml`: Environment configuration file.
 - `robot.yaml`: Robot configuration file.
 - `tasks.robot`: Robot Framework task suite - high-level process definition.